Devin Aromashodu: Chicago Bears (first stint)

-He caught his first pass as a Bear on November 12, 2009 against the San Francisco 49ers.
+He caught his first pass as a Bear on November 12, 2009, against the San Francisco 49ers.
 Aromashodu began to play a larger role in the team's offense after wide receiver Devin Hester was sidelined with a calf injury.
 He caught his first NFL career touchdown from Cutler on December 13, against the Green Bay Packers.
 Aromashodu played an integral part in the Bears Monday Night Football upset victory over the Minnesota Vikings, catching seven passes for 150 yards, including the game-winning touchdown in overtime.
 During the 2009 season finale, Aromashodu caught two touchdowns and amassed 46 yards on five receptions in a 37–23 win over the Detroit Lions.
 He finished the season with 24 catches, 298 yards, and four receiving touchdowns.

 His remarkable finish sparked criticism of the Bears' front office regarding why it took until Week 14 for Aromashodu to see significant playing time.
 Former Bears offensive coordinator Ron Turner responded, "[Aromashodu] got hurt in the last preseason game.
 He hurt his hamstring, and he was out a couple weeks.
 When he came back, he wasn't back 100 percent.
 When he got back to the point that he was practicing at full speed and playing, we started to get him in the lineup.
 Could we have done it a couple weeks earlier?
 Possibly.
 But once he got healthy and started playing well in practice, we started getting him in the mix."

 Minnesota Vikings

 On July 26, 2011, Aromashodu and the Vikings came to agreement on a one-year contract.
-He caught 26 passes for 468 yards and 1 touchdown during the season, while starting 6 games.
+He caught 26 passes for 468 yards and one touchdown during the season, while starting six games.
 He became an unrestricted free agent Following the 2011 NFL season, but signed a 1-year to contract to remain with the Vikings on March 23, 2012.
-He caught 11 passes for 182 yards.
+He caught 11 passes for 182 yards in the 2012 season.

 Chicago Bears (second stint)

 On June 10, 2013, Aromashodu returned to the Bears.
-He caught three passes in the first three pre-season games.
 On August 25, 2013, Aromashadu was released in a wave of preseason roster cuts.